 Configure Your iPad

-- Use the enclosed charger to charge your device.
-When you turn on your iPad, it will guide you through the set up process.
-Be sure to update your iPad to iOS 5 before you begin installing apps, etc. To do so, you will have to connect to your computer and have the most recent version of iTunes installed (your iPad will detect this when you open iTunes).
+- To configure an iPad, connect to your computer and have the most recent version of iTunes installed (your iPad will detect this when you open iTunes).
 In addition, you will also have to create an Apple ID for use with iTunes, iCloud and the App Store, etc. You must create an Apple ID if you do not already have one.
 You will be prompted for this when you use iTunes.

 - Install the required and recommended apps below.
 Otherwise, you may set up your iPad in anyway conducive to your personal use.
 Add your email accounts to your settings, download apps and more.
 If you have an iPhone or an iPod, you can transfer music, apps, books and videos via iTunes.